FastReports/FastReport-Cloud-Java/docs/ExportsApi.md

     String id = "id_example"; // String | folder id
-    Integer skip = 0; // Integer | number of folder and files, that have to be skipped Integer take = 10; // Integer | number of folder and files, that have to be returned FileSorting orderBy = FileSorting.fromValue("None"); // FileSorting | indicates a field to sort by Boolean desc = false; // Boolean | indicates if sorting is descending String searchPattern = ""; // String |
+    Integer skip = 0; // Integer | number of folder and files, that have to be skipped Integer take = 10; // Integer | number of folder and files, that have to be returned FileSorting orderBy = FileSorting.fromValue("CreatedTime"); // FileSorting | indicates a field to sort by Boolean desc = false; // Boolean | indicates if sorting is descending String searchPattern = ""; // String |
     Boolean useRegex = false; // Boolean |